 Holistic look at heartworm prevention

 A few days ago, one of my friends living in Vermont called me.
 She was wondering what I thought about heartworm prevention.
 She asked me to help her determine if the monthly administration of heartworm preventive medication is really necessary.
 The question threw me back to the 90s when heartworm prevention drug manufacturers decided to take North America by storm.
 I remember the drug reps visiting vet clinics on a regular basis telling us that it was only a matter of time and heartworm would be widespread in Canada.
 These visits were also accompanied by a subtle suggestion that selling heartworm tests and preventive drugs could be a significant source of income for the practice.

 As time progressed, the heartworm doom and gloom scenario didn’t happen and the risk of heartworm infection in my area was clearly exaggerated.

 On the basis of my findings, I made the decision not to recommend heartworm preventive drugs in the area of my practice because the risk was practically zero and administering any drugs is never optimal.
 In reality, no one can be absolutely certain if preventive medication doesn’t increase the tendency to chronic disease, organ failure or even cancer down the road.

 On the other hand, my friend’s situation is quite different because she lives in the eastern U.S., where heartworm is a real possibility.
 I saw her question as a great opportunity for me to review the lifecycle of heartworm once again to see if drug companies were honest about their recommendations for monthly prevention.
 To me, the monthly administration seemed to be kind of peculiar because, as far as I know, parasites do not carry an iPhone with a calendar and schedule.

-I decided to bring clarity to the current situation to see what frequency is needed for heartworm preventive drugs and also tell you more about the heartworm prevention alternatives that I use with my dog Skai.
+I decided to bring clarity to the current situation to see what frequency is needed for heartworm preventive drugs and also tell you more about the heartworm prevention alternatives that I used with Skai and now use for Pax.
 In order to do so, I need to give you answers to the following questions: